Does Coolant Evaporate? (Coolant Loss)

 Remember, though, that a hot day isn’t a substantial temperature change in relation to your engine.

-Leaving water or coolant in an uncovered vessel may make it evaporate quicker.
+Leaving water or coolant in an exposed vessel may make it evaporate faster.
 It’s the airflow that makes the real difference, though.

 You shouldn’t see any significant change in coolant levels based on the season.
 If you notice a problem in your engine, it’s probably caused by something else.